-Organic materials — from food and yard waste, biosolids, and agriculture — can be valuable resources.
-We are working to recycle these materials through composting, using them to improve soils and crops as biosolids, and turning dairy manure into energy through anaerobic digestion.
 Reducing and recycling organic wastes are key goals of Washington's State Solid and Hazardous Waste Plan.
+Organic materials are valuable resources — from food and yard waste, to biosolids, to agriculture waste.
+We are working to recycle organic materials through composting, using them to improve soils and crops as biosolids, and turning dairy manure into energy through anaerobic digestion.

 Organics management hierarchy